chavezom/scrapper/README.md

 # scrapper

-run the server with maven: mvn clean compile exec:java
+Run the server with maven:
+mvn clean compile exec:java

 In Postman: